-4. Medical conditions like pregnancy, blood disorders, intake of anticoagulants can also aggravate bleeding of gums
+4. Medical conditions like pregnancy, blood disorders, or intake of anticoagulants

 1. Practice good oral hygiene

-- Change your brush every 3-4 months or when you see the bristles wear or tear off because they become less effective in removing plaque.
+- Change your brush every 3-4 months or when you see wear or tear of the bristles.

 - Avoid sticky and food containing sugar.
 They attract bacteria leading to plaque accumulation which eventually leads to gum diseases and gum bleeding.